AdaCore/training_material/courses/spark_essentials/030_spark_language/03-language_restrictions.rst

 .. container:: speakernote

-   There are more minor restrictions on the user of specific features, like some expressions which cannot mention variables.
+   There are more minor restrictions on the user of specific features, like some expressions which cannot mention variables

 --------------------------------
 Functions Without Side-Effects
 --------------------------------

-* :dfn:`Side-effects` of a function are:
+* :dfn:`Side-effects` of a function are

   - Writing to a global variable
   - Writing to an :ada:`out` or :ada:`in out` parameter